Contact today for a no obligation consultation

 The support is flexible depending on what we both agree would suit you.
 If you have CBT on an individual basis, you will usually meet with me, a CBT therapist, for between 5 and 20 weekly or fortnightly sessions, with each session lasting 50-90 minutes.

-Sessions are held in Leeds on Tuesday & Thursday evenings (subject to current restrictions).
+Sessions are held in my clinic space Leeds and in Liverpool on Tuesday, Thursday, and Friday.
 Home visits are available (subject to additional charge).
 Online sessions are also available.

 I trained in Oxford in Cognitive Behavioural Therapy (PgDip), and I attended St. Catherines College at Oxford University (MSc), continuing my interest into researching behaviour change and counselling methods.

 “I now feel I can breathe again.
 My anxiety isn't weighing me down, and my relationship with my child has improved ten-fold”

 “I didn't realise that I had been depressed - I just thought life was over for me.
 But now I can see really clearly, and I have plan of what to do if it happens again.”

 “We have been working with lots of services over many years, but no one could help Sarah [my child, aged 8] control her behaviour and feel happy.
 After such a short time you showed us that Sarah could feel happy again, and showed us what we could do to help her with her behaviour.
 She's now back in school and doing really well!”